spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 In order to override the component, you need to know the Application configuration registration key.
-You can find its definition in the source project.
-There, you find the `Overridable` annotation is `applicationConfigView`.
+You can find its definition in the GitHub Deck project, [ApplicationConfig.tsx](https://github.com/spinnaker/deck/blob/43a0f56fa85fa1714fef0ba73810c90761f5996d/app/scripts/modules/core/src/application/config/ApplicationConfig.tsx).
+There, you find the `Overridable` annotation is
+`applicationConfigView`.
 Then, in your `index.ts` file where you define your plugin object, you override that component in the `initialize` method.
 For example: